Police officer admits drink driving, killing Auckland cyclist

-A 22-year-old police officer charged over the death of a cyclist in East Auckland last month has pleaded guilty to excess breath alcohol causing death.
+A 21-year-old police officer charged over the death of a cyclist in East Auckland last month has pleaded guilty to excess breath alcohol causing death.

 Jada Manase also entered a guilty plea to a charge of careless driving at the Manukau District Court this morning.